gitwenlei/project-1-rock-paper-scissor/README.md

 <h4>About the game</h4>

-Rock, Paper, Scissors an online version of this common childhood game.
+Rock, Paper, Scissors is an online version of this common childhood game.
+There are 3 levels to this game.
 <ul>
 <li>Level 1: Novice</li>
   <ul>